Utilities

 Upper case arguments --MAG, -M, --PHA, -P, --REAL, -R, --IMAG, -I, --COMPLEX, -X are outputs, any or all of which can be specified.

-An additional input argument, --realimag is for Bruker “complex” data, which consists of all real volumes followed by all imaginary volumes, instead of a true complex datatype.
+An additional input argument, --realimag (short -l) is for Bruker “complex” data, which consists of all real volumes followed by all imaginary volumes, instead of a true complex datatype.
+Another input option, --interleaved, is for dcm2niix interleaved real/imaginary data.

-The --fixge argument fixes the lack of an FFT shift in the slab direction on GE data by multiplying alternate slices by -1. --negate multiplies the entire volume by -1. --double reads and writes double precision data instead of floats.
+The --fixge argument fixes the lack of an FFT shift in the slab direction on GE data by multiplying alternate slices by -1. --negate multiplies the entire volume by -1. --conjugate takes the complex conjugate of the data. --double reads and writes double precision data instead of floats.

 qi coil_combine